pelavarre/byoverbs/README.md

 Your Terminal has a main Screen and an alternate Screen.

-Vi Py defaults to work on your main Screen, same as Classic Less and Classic Vi learned to do intricately and late
+Vi Py defaults to work on your main Screen, same as Classic Less and Classic Vim learned to do intricately and late

     ls -1 |less -FIRX
     ls -1 |vi - +':set t_ti= t_te='